isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Choir.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCAs/Choir/2026_choir_3.jpg">
 </div>
 <h4><strong>Welcome to Xinmin Chorale!</strong></h4>
-<p>At Xinmin Chorale, students with a passion for singing come together to
+<p>At <strong>Xinmin Chorale</strong>, students with a passion for singing
-express themselves through music.
-Under the expert musical direction of our dedicated conductor, Mr. Yong Chee Foon, members refine their vocal abilities and learn to perform confidently across a wide range of genres and languages.</p>
+come together to express themselves through music.
+Under the expert musical direction of our dedicated conductor, <strong>Mr. Yong Chee Foon</strong>, members refine their vocal abilities and learn to perform confidently across a wide range of genres and languages.</p>
 <p>Beyond learning songs in various languages and preparing for performances,
 members are encouraged to plan and lead activities that strengthen the bonds within the choir.
-We also look forward to exchange programmes with other local school choirs and beyond the shores of Singapore — learning, sharing, and growing through every experience.</p>
+We also look forward to exchange programmes with other local school choirs and beyond the shores of Singapore &nbsp;— learning, sharing, and growing through every experience</p>
 <p>At Xinmin Chorale, we firmly believe that with the right guidance, a supportive
 environment, and opportunities, every member can develop not just as a performer, but as a gracious and resilient individual who embodies our